JacobGDelisle/FossilHunt/README.txt

 This was an internship project that spanned over the course of one college semester, and was made in close collaboration with a local library for a reading program.

+This project was designed, developed, and published by me.

 The purpose of the game is to find and assemble fossil pieces in order to fill up a museum.